Veams/core/README.md

 ##### VeamsDOM

 The VeamsDOM plugin is simple plugin for which you need to pass a DOM handler like jQuery.
-For many other plugins VeamsDOM is a requirement.
+For some other plugins VeamsDOM is a requirement.

 __How to__